PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/search/search-listing.md

 - **Delete.** The alias can be deleted by clicking on this button.
 After clicking on "Delete", a modal with the title "Delete selection" is opened asking to confirm or cancel the  action: "Are you sure you want to delete the selected item(s)?"
   The action can be canceled by clicking on the cross or on the cancel button.
-  After clicking on "Delete" button, the tag is deleted and a successful message is displayed "Successful deletion."
+  After clicking on "Delete" button, the alias is deleted and a successful message is displayed "Successful deletion."

  ## Bulk actions